giom-l/mowmowmow/README.md

 # Usage
+## Input parameters
+input to provide to this program is described in TODO file at the root of this project.

 ## You can use the program by several ways :
  - Launch it locally with java
  - Launch a docker image